dgerosa/gwdet/README.md

 ### Results

-`gwdet` has been used in the following paper:
+`gwdet` has been used in the following papers:

  - Taylor and Gerosa. [arXiv:1806.08365](https://arxiv.org/abs/1806.08365)